amplience/dc-integration-stylitics/support.md

 # Support

-This integration is built as open source which you are free to use and customise for your implementation.
-Amplience supports this integration for the expected behaviour and roles between the 3 key parts of the integration:
+This is an open source integration which you are free to use and customise for your implementation.
+Amplience supports this integration for the expected behaviour in the project documentation.

+The roles between the three key parts of the integration can be summarised as:

 1. Amplience Platform
 2. Stylitics Platform